madalin-dogaru/telscrape/README.md

 ### Automatic Filtering
 The app automatically skips downloading certain irrelevant file types, like Telegram stickers and animations.
-For my needs I've included by default, when executing "python3 telscrape.py -l", an automatic filter of 'tgs', 'webp','mp4','jpg','jpeg','png' as there are not relevant to me.
-Feel free too adjust the code and remove them if you wish, I've added clear comments across the script.
+For my needs I've included by default, when executing "python3 telscrape.py -l", an automatic filter of 'tgs', 'webp','mp4','jpg','jpeg','png' because these are not relevant to me.

 - `.tgs`  (Telegram stickers)
 - `.webp` (Telegram animations)